Czech central bank chief: crown firming can slow rate hikes -CTK

-PRAGUE, June 21 A strengthening Czech crown may lead to a slower rise of interest rates by the Czech National Bank, Governor Jiri Rusnok was quoted as saying on Wednesday.
+PRAGUE, June 21 (Reuters) - A strengthening Czech crown may lead to a slower rise of interest rates by the Czech National Bank, Governor Jiri Rusnok was quoted as saying on Wednesday.

 "Yes, it (rate hike) can come in the third quarter, however that is rather a model calculation, but from the monetary-policy view it does not look like it," Rusnok said in an interview with Czech news agency CTK.